MuddyDonut/algovera-onshore/README.md

-# Welcome to the Algoverse
+# Bring your data onshore
+## Buy, sell, and sponsor datasets and applications

-## Stay tuned for meaningful updates!
+## Stay tuned for updates!

 To run our app:
 1. npm install